inventree/inventree-docs/docs/start/config.md

 While many InvenTree options can be configured at "run time", there are a number of system configuration parameters which need to be set *before* running InvenTree.
 Admin users will need to adjust the InvenTree installation to meet the particular needs of their setup.
 For example, pointing to the correct database backend, or specifying a list of allowed hosts.

-InvenTree system settings can be specified either in a configuration file, or via environment variables.
+InvenTree system settings can be specified either via environment variables, or in a configuration file.

 !!! info "Environment Variables"
     Settings specified using environment variables take priority.
 Values provided in the configuration file are ignored if a matching environment variable is present.